Skip to content

 https://dotnet.microsoft.com/en-us/download/dotnet/10.0

-During installation, WireSock Secure Connect will automatically download and install .NET if it is not detected on the system.
+During installation, WireSock Secure Connect can automatically download and install .NET if it is not detected on the system.

-To prevent the installer from installing .NET, use the following installer switch:
+To prevent the installer from installing .NET, use:

 text